Montreal: Geography

 Montreal is in the southwest of the province of Quebec.
 The city covers most of the Island of Montreal at the confluence of the Saint Lawrence and Ottawa Rivers.
 The port of Montreal lies at one end of the Saint Lawrence Seaway, the river gateway that stretches from the Great Lakes to the Atlantic.
 Montreal is defined by its location between the Saint Lawrence river to its south and the Rivière des Prairies to its north.
 The city is named after the most prominent geographical feature on the island, a three-head mountain called Mount Royal, topped at 232 m above sea level.

 Montreal is at the centre of the Montreal Metropolitan Community, and is bordered by the city of Laval to the north; Longueuil, Saint-Lambert, Brossard, and other municipalities to the south; Repentigny to the east and the West Island municipalities to the west.
-The anglophone enclaves of Westmount, Montreal West, Hampstead, Côte Saint-Luc, the Town of Mount Royal and the francophone enclave Montreal East are all surrounded by Montreal.
+The enclaves of Westmount, Montreal West, Hampstead, Côte Saint-Luc, and the Town of Mount Royal are all surrounded by Montreal, while Montreal East is surrounded by Montreal on three sides.